usovigorok/advisors-app/README.md

 - Nice look and feel
 - Node.js server to serve data to the client
-- Promise and setTimeout to simulate a delay in returning response through a network
+- Promise and setTimeout to simulate a delay in returning response through a network (1 second delay is used)
 - Unlimited scrolling of advisors when user scrolls to the bottom of the page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).